jrestrepot/Computer-vision-for-fire-detection/README.md

 f1-score, ROC, curve, and ROC-AUC score.
 - Final model's validation: Data from the final testing subset (which consists of 30% of the data) is used to validate it.
 The results obtained from the model are then compared with the true labels to check for the accuracy of the model.

+# DockerFile:
+The dockerfile installs all the libraries that were neccesary for the development of the project.

+# DATA:
+The data was retrieved from https://www.kaggle.com/datasets/phylake1337/fire-dataset?resource=download